hu-zhiling-540/Morphing-Society/README.md

 X One's trails (fixed size array)

-☐ Shrink and resume rate for individual shape affected by other's approaching
+?
+Shrink and resume rate for individual shape affected by new enters and exits

 √ Rotation (change over time)